6 Tips to Prevent Child Abuse and Neglect This Summer

 Child Abuse and Neglect

-The school year is coming to a close.
+The school year is over.
 Children will be away from their regular routines, familiar daily activities and school support systems.
-For many families, summer is a fun break, but for other families living closer to the edge of the financial bubble, it can be a time of stress.

 Summer camps and extended child care are an added expense for most families, and as a result, some children will be spending more time unsupervised over the summer.
 In addition, for children and families that normally rely on school resources such as free and reduced lunch, the summer can be a time of significant food insecurity.